 The airplane was sold in Santiago and Bolland returned to Buenos Aires by train.

-In 1924, France named Adrienne Bolland Chevalier de la légion d’honneur for her accomplishment.
+In 1924, France named Adrienne Bolland Chevalier de la légion d’honneur for her flight across the Andes.

 The Caudron G.3 was 6.40 meters (21 feet) long with an upper wingspan of 13.40 meters (44 feet).
 The height of the aircraft was 2.50 meters (11 feet, 2 inches).
 The airplane had an empty weight of 420 kilograms (926 pounds) and maximum weight of 710 kilograms (1,565 pounds).